malaskowski/aet-docker/README.md

 - Docker installed on your host.

 1. Clone this repository
-2. Build all images using `build.sh`.
+2. Build all images using `build.sh local-snapshot`.
 You should see following images:
 ```
     skejven/aet_report